9. It’s Educational

 Animal Kingdom is full of hidden gems, like some of the street performers such as DiVine.
 Another hidden gem in my opinion is the UP!
 The Great Bird Adventure show.
 This show, though often overlooked, is actually one of my favorites in the entire park but has recently gotten a face-lift that includes UP characters Russell and Dug!
 I also love exploring the flora and fauna of Pandora – The World of Avatar.
 Some plants will interact with you!

 Animal Kingdom is home to the Festival of the Lion King, which has consistently been ranked as the number one show at Walt Disney World.
 This park is also home to my personal favorite show, Finding Nemo: the Musical.
-I especially love the nighttime entertainment such as Rivers of Light, The Tree of Life Awakenings, and the Hakuna Matata Time Dance Party on Discovery Island.
+I especially love the nighttime entertainment such as Rivers of Light and The Tree of Life Awakenings.

 4. Learn about Extinction

 Dinoland U.S.A. allows guests to learn about extinction through the study and interpretation of Dinosaurs.
 If you ever need some motivation to help the animals in today’s world so that they don’t become extinct, check out the mural in the Dino Institute gift shop.
 The mural across from the photo preview area shows animals that have become extinct, with some of today’s animals featured on the far end of the wall.

 For a no obligation, FREE Quote with new bookings contact our sponsor Magical Vacation Planner by calling: 1(407)442-0289

 Or for a free no obligation quote with new bookings you can fill out the form by Clicking HERE!